242 FW 3

-(2) Retain copies of the audiogram-related evaluations (e.g., physician opinions) for, at a minimum, the length of employment, and
+(2) Retain copies of the audiogram-related evaluations (e.g., physician opinions) for, at a minimum, the length of employment;

-(3) Retain a written record of all hearing loss prevention training your employee(s) successfully completed (see section 3.15).
+(3) Retain a written record of all hearing loss prevention training employee(s) successfully complete (see section 3.15); and

-B. The Servicing Human Resource Office must retain all audiograms, related evaluations (e.g., physician opinions), audiometric reports (FWS Form 3-2286), and audiometric equipment calibration requirements for, at a minimum, the length of employment of a person in the hearing loss prevention program.
+B. The servicing Human Resources office must retain all audiograms, related evaluations (e.g., physician opinions), audiometric reports (FWS Form 3-2286), and audiometric equipment calibration requirements for, at a minimum, the length of employment of a person in the hearing loss prevention program.

 C. We must collect and maintain records containing personal information (e.g., medical evaluations and physician statements, etc.) in compliance with 5 U.S.C.
 552a (The Privacy Act of 1974).
 Employees tasked with storing and maintaining such records must read and be familiar with OPM/GOVT-10.
 These records:

-(1) Are sensitive and protected by The Privacy Act (see 204 FW 1 – 8 for more information on the Privacy Act),
+(1) Are sensitive and protected by the Privacy Act (see 204 FW 1 for more information on the Privacy Act).